-- (i) if biocrusts cover the soil surface, soil aggregates show higher stability because the biocrusts protect the soil surface physically, shelter soil organic matter within aggregates, modify the structure of microbial communities, and change water flow into the soil, - (ii) if the climate is arid, the effect of biocrusts on the soil surface is most pronounced because other sources of organic matter are at minimum, and biocrusts represent the main soil cover, and
+- i.
+If biocrusts cover the soil surface, soil aggregates show higher stability because the biocrusts protect the soil surface physically, shelter soil organic matter within aggregates, modify the structure of microbial communities, and change water flow into the soil. - ii.
+If the climate is arid, the effect of biocrusts on the soil surface is most pronounced because other sources of organic matter are at minimum, and biocrusts represent the main soil cover. - iii.
+If the humidity of the climate increases, the stabilizing effects of biocrusts are reduced, although without disappearing entirely, because water availability increases and higher vegetation hinder the growth of biocrusts.

-(iii) if the humidity of the climate increases, the stabilizing effects of biocrust are reduced, although without disappearing entirely, because water availability increases and higher vegetation hinder the growth of biocrusts.
+2 Materials and methods

-2. Materials and methods
+2.1 Study sites and experimental settings

-2.1.
-Study sites and experimental settings
+In order to assess the climatic effect on soil and its interactions with biocrusts, four study sites distributed between latitudes from 26°06' to 37°48' S and over 1300 km were established in the Chilean Coastal Range: Pan de Azúcar National

-In order to assess the climatic effect on soil and its interactions with biocrusts, four study sites distributed between latitudes from 26°06'S to 37°48'S and over 1300 km were established in the Chilean Coastal Range: Pan de Azúcar National Park (PA), Santa Gracia Natural Reserve (SG), La Campana National Park (LC) and Nahuelbuta National Park (NA), corresponding to arid, semi-arid, mediterranean and humid climates, respectively (Bernhard et al., 2018).
+Park (PA), Santa Gracia Natural Reserve (SG), La Campana National Park (LC) and Nahuelbuta National Park (NA), corresponding to arid, semi-arid, Mediterranean, and humid climates, respectively (Bernhard et al., 2018).

 The study sites are comparable in geology, geomorphology, land use, and glacial and volcanic influence (Bernhard et al., 2018).
 The parent material in all the study sites is granitoid, keeping this factor of soil formation nearly constant along the studied gradient (Oeser et al., 2018).
 The dominant topography is generally fluvial valleys, and the sites had no glacial influence during the last glaciation (Hulton et al., 2002).
-The sites are located within nature protection areas, with limited anthropogenic influence compared to the surrounding areas.
+The sites are located within protected natural areas, with limited anthropogenic influence compared to the surrounding areas.
 Despite this, the occasional entry of cows to LC (Rundel and Weisser, 1975) and goats to SG (Armesto et al., 2007) has been reported.
 These conditions allow us to focus on the environmental effect on two other soil-forming factors, i.e., climate and vegetation.

 The mean annual temperature (MAT) decreases from north to south (PA: 16.8 °C, SG: 13.7 °C, LC: 14.1 °C, NA: 6.6 °C).
-The mean annual precipitation (MAP) in the study sites increases from north to south (PA: 12 mm yr-1, SG: 66 mm yr-1, LC: 367 mm yr-1, NA: 1469 mm yr-1) with similar rainfalls distribution mostly concentrated in winter months (May to August) (Bernhard et al., 2018).
-The elevation of the sites increases from north to south (PA: 329 - 351 m a.s.l., SG: 642 - 720 m a.s.l., LC: 708 - 732 m a.s.l., NA: 1200 - 1270 m a.s.l.).
+The mean annual precipitation (MAP) in the study sites increases from north to south (PA: 12 mm yr-1, SG: 66 mm yr^{-1} , LC: 367 mm yr^{-1} , NA: 1469 mm yr^{-1}) with similar rainfall distribution mostly concentrated in winter months (May to August) (Bernhard et al., 2018).
+The elevation of the sites increases from north to south (PA: 329-351 ma.s.l., SG: 642-720 ma.s.l., LC: 708-732 ma.s.l., NA: 1200-1270 ma.s.l.).
 Paleoclimate modeling studies (Mutz et al., 2018) indicate that these climate patterns have been persistent since the late Pliocene; thus, the study sites represent the long-term impact of climate on the soil (Ewing et al., 2006).
 Bernhard et al. (2018) classified soils in the study sites as Regosols in PA, Cambisols for SG and LC, and Umbrisols in NA.
 In general, pedogenic processes such as soil depth, clay contents, organic matter accumulation, porosity, and activity ratio are correlated with the humidity of the site.